NikolaiT/incolumitas/content/Security/so-you-want-to-scrape-like-the-big-boys.md

   <figcaption>A couple of 4G dongles that I use for my personal E-Mail checking and writing Whatsapp messages (Source: https://proxidize.com/gallery/)</figcaption>
 </figure>

 What [proxidize.com](https://proxidize.com/) is doing is offering 4G mobile proxies.
 I don't want proxies, because [proxies are detectable by itself](https://bot.incolumitas.com/proxy_detect.html).
-I want to directly use the 4G dongle from within the Android Emulator!
-No Latency due to geographical discrepancy between Android emulator and proxy!
+I want to directly use the 4G dongle from the Android emulator!
+No latency due to geographical discrepancy between Android emulator and proxy.

 So in the end, the scraping infrastructure could look like this: